The Georgian House

-The Georgian House is a British children's historical fantasy television series produced by HTV in Bristol and first screened on ITV in 1976.
+The Georgian House is a British children's fantasy television series produced by HTV and first screened on ITV in 1976.
 The series consisted of seven episodes.

+The story concerns two teenagers who go to work as tour guides at a Georgian house in Bristol but are transported back to 1772.
+The action takes place as a mix of the modern day intertwined with the 18th century.
+The series was written by Jill Laurimore and Harry Moore and produced by Leonard White.

+Today, only three episodes exist in the archives.

 Plot

-The story concerned two students, Dan and Abbie, who arrive at a reconstructed Georgian House in Bristol, which is open for guided tours.
+The story concerned two students, Dan and Abbie, who arrive at a recently refurbished Georgian House in Bristol, which is open for guided tours.
 They work there as tour guides along with the caretaker.
 While there, they discover an African wood carving which takes hold of the teenagers and transports them back 200 years to a time when the house was owned by the Leadbetter family.
 They are accepted as part of the household as Abbie is seen as a visiting cousin and Dan is a bullied houseboy.
 While there, they meet a young Negro slave, Ngo who is owned by the Leadbetters.
 Abbie is desperate to set him free, but Dan is keen to get back to their own time.
 They discover that Ngo is the only one who can help them get back and they work together.
 Abbie and Dan succeed in setting Ngo free and they make it back to their own time.